axeII/axell.dev/content/posts/apple-script-to-remove-all-cookies-from-safari/index.md

 In the vast landscape of the internet, cookies hold a hidden power: they can track and identify users, raising concerns about privacy.
 Deleting cookies periodically is important for taking control over your online identity and protecting personal information.
 Let's take a look how to delete cookies from your browser which can give back your privacy.

 ## The script

 Here is short apple script for deleting cookies.
 Just copy and paste this into `Script Editor.app`.
 Then save this as application.
 Named it e.g: `CleanCookies.app`.
 Move this app to `~/Application` or `/Applications`.
 After that all you need is to call this app from Spotlight.
-From there you can enjoy yoru web browser from tracking cookies.
+From there you can enjoy your web browser from tracking cookies.

 ```AppleScript
 tell application "Safari"